Hole By Hole

 The Oaks course at TPC San Antonio - Hole #9

 Par 4 - 474 yards - Handicap 3

-This is the only hole on the AT&T Oaks Course without a bunker.
+This is the only hole on the The Oaks course at TPC San Antonio without a bunker.
 This straightaway par 4 requires both accuracy and brawn off the tee.
 The key to this hole is finding the green with your second shot.
 While the player faces no bunkers guarding the green, the green is long, narrow, and protected by sharp fall offs on all sides.
 This is one of the deepest greens on the course, so select the club for your approach carefully.
 Once you find the green, your job isn’t finished.
 While seemingly flat, the green has a distinct back to front slope.
 If your putt is aimed towards downtown San Antonio, it is a fast one!

 Par 4 - 447 yards - Handicap 4

 The back nine begins with a beautiful, downhill Par 4 measuring nearly 450 yards.
 As with many holes on this golf course, the tee shot must find the fairway, preferably down the left side.
 A well struck tee shot leaves a player 140 to 160 yards into an elevated green that is well protected by deep bunkers on all sides.
 Since this hole typically plays into the wind, a player’s second shot must be solidly struck to find the safety of the putting surface.
 Players must avoid a short right miss which will leave a difficult pitch for the player.
 Make a par on this one and you are ahead of the game.